GabJL/EconomicData/README.md

 FILE: `db-reduced.db`

 A single table with clean data:
-* Only series with data for all locations
+* Only series with data for all locations (33 series and 52 cities)
-* Complete and consecutive years from 2003 to 2012
+* Complete and consecutive years from 2003 to 2017 (15 years)
-* 12 values per year
+* 12 values per year (33 x 52 x 15 x 12 = 308 880 values)

 ## Main Python Files